bumbleworks/bumbleworks/README.md

 You can add this to the end of your initializer, but, while this is handy in development and testing, it's not a good practice to follow in production.
 In an actual production environment, you will likely have multiple workers running in their own threads, or even on separate servers.
 So the **preferred way** is to call the `Bumbleworks.start_worker!` method outside of the initializer, most likely in a Rake task that has your environment loaded.

-> Strictly speaking, the entire environment doesn't need to be loaded; only Bumbleworks.storage needs to be set before starting a worker.
+> Strictly speaking, the entire environment doesn't need to be loaded; only Bumbleworks.storage and Bumbleworks.root need to be set (the latter will have a reasonable default if using a popular framework), and `Bumbleworks.initialize!` must be run, before starting a worker.
 However, it's best practice to configure Bumbleworks in one place, to ensure you don't get your storage configurations out of sync.

 You can run as many workers as you want in parallel, and as long as they're accessing the same storage, no concurrency issues should arise.